A classroom experiment in 3 parts

 What?
 A writing task – an informal email to a friend asking for some advice.

 Why?
-My students tend to write below their actual abilities – they are busy and overworked, tired after school, getting ready for state exams and generally have too stressful lives filled by too many must-dos to worry about their writing tasks.
+My students tend to write below their actual abilities – they are busy and overworked, tired after school, getting ready for the state exams and they generally have too stressful lives filled by too many must-dos to worry about their writing tasks.

-Experiment Day 1
+Experiment: Day 1

 A close look at the task, brainstorming ideas for each paragraph, organising them, making a plan of the first draft, writing the first draft, handing it in.